rahulnayanegali/8085-binarySearch/README.md

 greater: MOV A, E; Move the middle index to A

-DCRA; Increase the value of A by 1
+DCR A; Increase the value of A by 1

 MOV C, A; Move the new value of A to C (new upper bound)